mianyay/Mouse-cover/README.md

 # Mouse-cover
 This is a cover designed for a mouse, specifically for the Bambu Lab Wireless Mouse Components Kit.
 The cover was made on Onshape CAD.
 The cover and mid will be 3D printed and then connected with the kit.
+I built this mouse to learn more about hardware design; this is my first time doing it.

 ## View the mouse model on Onshape
 [View on Onshape]